fabiospampinato/template/readme.md

 - You can put any files and folders you want under the "template" folder.
 - Everything inside it will be copied when creating a new project from it, and non-binary files will be rendered with [`picolate`](https://github.com/fabiospampinato/picolate) before saving them to disk.
 - Syntax highlighting for those files in your editor will probably be broken, but if you change the language to "Handlebars" it should look nice again.
 - Hooks are optional, each of them must export a function, that this program will call at the right times.
-Inside hooks `process.cwd()` will return the path of the new project.
+Inside hooks `process.cwd ()` will return the path of the new project.
-- The following hooks are supported.
+- The following hooks are supported:
   - `postinstall.js`: it will be called right after a new project has been created.
 It will receive the object of variables used to render the project.

 The "template.json" file should look somewhat like this: